entur/bff-search/README.md

 This will deploy the app to **Apigee**.

 ❗Please note that, when deploying to `staging` or `prod`, the script will deploy the version (revision) that is currently running on `dev`.
 So, if you have made any new changes to the api endpoints **ALWAYS** deploy to `dev` first!

+### Headers + CORS

+New request headers must be whitelisted before they can be used, or the request will be blocked by the user's browser.

+Edit

+`api/client-search/apiproxy/policies/assignMessage.addCors.xml`

+Add your header to

+`<Header name="Access-Control-Allow-Headers">`

+PS: CORS checks are only done by the web client, the App does not attempt to check headers, so use the web client when testing new headers!

 ### GUI